+Title: POLICY NUMBER: II-6-11 11010.
+I OBICT NOMBER.
+II O II

+ACADEMIC RANK and Tenure Review Goal-Setting Process

-Semmore State Conege Folicy Mandar Title: POLICY NUMBER: II-6-11 ACADEMIC CRANK The Seminole State College Board of Regents aurank to teaching faculty members who have reac on educational attainment, longevity and tenure.
-As a general guideline, the rank of "assistant profaculty member whose academic credentials includes of graduate coursework in a specified teach attains tenure, may be awarded the rank of "asso years of full-time service as a faculty member an "professor" may be awarded. ude achieving a master's degree with 18 hing field.
-An "assistant professor" who ciate professor."
-After completing 10 It is recognized that these guidelines will not appauthorized to award rank based on his or her asserinancial incentives may be awarded at each level funding. essment of individual circumstances.
-DATE OF ADOPTION: May 26, 2011 REVIEW DATE(S): February 20, 2018 LEGAL REFERENCE:
+The Seminole State College Board of Regents authorizes the President to award academic rank to teaching faculty members who have reached certain levels of achievement based on educational attainment, longevity and tenure.

+As a general guideline, the rank of "assistant professor" may be awarded to a full-time faculty member whose academic credentials include achieving a master's degree with 18 hours of graduate coursework in a specified teaching field.
+An "assistant professor" who attains tenure, may be awarded the rank of "associate professor."
+After receiving tenure, completing 10 years of full-time service as a faculty member and undergoing tenure review following the SSC Tenure Review Goal-Setting Process (available in the SSC Faculty Handbook), the rank of "professor" may be awarded.

+It is recognized that these guidelines will not apply to every situation.
+The President is authorized to award rank based on his or her assessment of individual circumstances.
+Financial incentives may be awarded at each level, contingent upon the availability of funding.

+DATE OF ADOPTION: May 26, 2011 REVIEW DATE(S): February 20, 2018, March 2 LEGAL REFERENCE: 27, 2025 RELATED ADMINISTRATIVE RULES AND REGULATIONS: